Pumpkin Pie Overnight Oats

 - ½ teaspoon pumpkin pie spice

-- ¼ cup canned pumpkin or homemade pumpkin puree, not pumpkin pie filling
+- ¼ cup canned pumpkin puree, not pumpkin pie filling

 - ½ Tablespoon chia seeds